mmusal/OpenCLUsage/README.md

                1189.59 seconds (Sampling)
                3530.17 seconds (Total)

- When we reduce the number of iterations by an order of 10 via: for i in {1..3}; do ./rpubsfirststan sample num_warmup=10000 num_samples=5000 data file=./firstopenCL.r output file=output file=withcl_${i} opencl platform=0 device=1 &done
+ When we reduce the number of iterations by an order of 10 we see the time adjust linearly: for i in {1..3}; do ./rpubsfirststan sample num_warmup=10000 num_samples=5000 data file=./firstopenCL.r output file=output file=withcl_${i} opencl platform=0 device=1 &done
  the total run time reduces by the same amount.
   Elapsed Time: 235.384 seconds (Warm-up)